mrchrmn/conslog/README.md

 The idea behind this snippet was to make it easier to log the test cases that are sometimes provided with coding problems.

-It wraps the selection in `console.logs()`.
+It wraps the selection in `console.log`s.
 But only the part of the selection until the first semicolon is getting wrapped, the rest remains as is.

-If multiple lines are selected, each line is treated like an individual selection, adding multiple `console.log()`s.
+If multiple lines are selected, each line is treated like an individual selection, adding multiple `console.log`s.

 ![GIF animation showing Conslog at work](https://github.com/mrchrmn/conslog/blob/main/images/conslog11.gif?raw=true)